 I began by bringing in a small antique washstand that Mr. Décor had purchased years ago at a flea market while stationed in England.
-It’s small scale fit the small space.
+It’s small-scale fit the small space.

 I topped it with a few of our favorite books, added a small sculpture my mother Karen made in high school, scattered a few found shells and finished the look with an arrangement of hydrangeas.

-Artwork had me stumped for awhile.
+The artwork had me stumped for awhile.
 The builder placed the light switches smack dab in the middle of the wall.
 Grrrrr.
 As I continued to unpack 18 million pictures I realized that I actually had very little open wall space.
 Most of the walls in our new home feature windows.
 So I took a risk and put all of our favorites up on one wall.
 I had nowhere to go but up.

 Every piece tells a story.
 This bell once hung around the neck of someone very special to us.
 I thank Albert C. Barnes for giving the green light to hang hardware on the wall.

-Seeing the bell reminds us of our Nanny who was tied to the olive tree in our front yard everyday that we lived on Crete.
+Seeing the bell reminds us of our Nanny who was tied to the olive tree in our front yard every day that we lived on Crete.